JeremyTCD/Blog/src/content/articles/creating-csharp-wrappers-for-javascript-libraries.md

 This article is a step-by-step tutorial on creating C# wrappers for Javascript (JS) libraries.
 Over the course of this tutorial, we'll be creating a simplified C# wrapper for the syntax-highlighting library, [Prism](https://prismjs.com/).
 The wrapper we create will be publishable as a Nuget package for easy consumption by .Net projects.

-If you'd like to dive straight into the source code for a complete C# wrapper for Prism, check out this repository: [WebUtils.SyntaxHighlighters.Prism](https://github.com/JeremyTCD/WebUtils.SyntaxHighlighters.Prism).
+The C# wrapper we create in this article is simplified for brevity's sake.
+Features like exception handling, disposal, infrastructure for dependency injection, guard clauses and more have been omitted.
+While these features are important, they are outside the scope of this tutorial.
+The complete code for this tutorial can be found here: TODO.
+The code for a complete C# wrapper for Prism (with feautures that were omitted in the demo) can be found here: [WebUtils.SyntaxHighlighters.Prism](https://github.com/JeremyTCD/WebUtils.SyntaxHighlighters.Prism).

+Calling into JS libraries from C# is relatively straightforward.
+This article's focus is on setting up a system for managing JS packages, bundling JS modules and packing a JS bundle into a Nuget package.

 ## Why?